The Ian Potter Centre: NGV Australia | 27 September 2019 – 15 March 2020 | Free Entry

 Following the birth of her daughter, Papapetrou’s work underwent a significant change.
 Her earlier work had focused on the carefully constructed and stage-managed worlds of people who lived, worked and played in disguise, including drag queens, wrestlers and avid Elvis fans.
-However, after Olympia’s birth, Papapetrou began photographing her children, Olympia and Solomon, and later their friends.
-Rather than making Papapetrou’s world smaller, this apparently inward turn opened up a limitless world of play acting, imagination and storytelling.
+After Olympia’s birth, Papapetrou began photographing her children and their friends, opening up a world of play acting, imagination and storytelling.